-3. Allow the child his or her liberty, under supervision, in an independent living program;

-4. Allow the child his or her liberty, under supervision, either immediately or after a period in one of the facilities referred to in paragraphs 1 and 2 of this subsection;

-5. Place the child in a state school for mentally retarded individuals with intellectual disabilities, if the child is eligible for admission thereto;

-6. Place the child in any licensed private facility deemed by the Office of Juvenile Affairs to be in the best interest of the child; or

-7. Place the child as provided by Section 2-2-804 of this title and the Inpatient Mental Health and Substance Abuse Treatment of Minors Act, if the delinquent child has been found by a court to be in need of mental health or substance abuse treatment.

-C. The Office shall place priority on the placement of delinquent youth held in secure juvenile detention facilities.
+- 3. Allow the child his or her liberty, under supervision, in an independent living program; - 4.
+Allow the child his or her liberty, under supervision, either immediately or after a period in one of the facilities referred to in paragraphs 1 and 2 of this subsection; - 5.
+Place the child in a state school for mentally retarded the intellectually disabled, if the child is eligible for admission thereto; - 6.
+Place the child in any licensed private facility deemed by the Office of Juvenile Affairs to be in the best interest of the child; or - 7.
+Place the child as provided by Section 2-2-804 of this title and the Inpatient Mental Health and Substance Abuse Treatment of Minors Act, if the delinquent child has been found by a court to be in need of mental health or substance abuse treatment. - C. The Office shall place priority on the placement of delinquent youth held in secure juvenile detention facilities. - D. Placement of a juvenile pursuant to this section or any other provision of law shall be the responsibility of the Office of Juvenile Affairs and shall occur as soon as reasonably possible

-D. Placement of a juvenile pursuant to this section or any other provision of law shall be the responsibility of the Office of Juvenile Affairs and shall occur as soon as reasonably possible after adjudication and after the selected placement option becomes available.
+1 after adjudication and after the selected placement option becomes 2 available.

 The court shall not have authority to require specific placement of a juvenile in a time frame which would require the removal of any other juvenile from such placement.